Attaching the Trailer to the Vehicle

 Become methodical about hitching up and unhitching so that you do not forget anything.
 If your towcar's mirrors do not give a good view past the trailer you should fit towing mirrors.

 - Apply the trailer handbrake, remove any towball and electrical socket dust covers and security devices then wind the jockey wheel to the required height.
 Check the towball is lightly oiled.
-(Not greased) (If not being used with a head stabiliser.)
+(Not greased) (If not being used with a head stabiliser. eg: AL-KO, Winterhoff, BPW)

-- Get a helper to stand with their hands showing you where the hitch is (place a broom against it if you are alone) and reverse slowly back.
-Your helper indicates if you are off line.
+- Get a reversing helper to stand with their hands showing you where the hitch is (lean a broom against it so you can see through the rear window if you are alone) and reverse slowly back.
+Your helper will indicate if you are off line.

 - Raise the front of the trailer by means of the jockey wheel assembly to the required height, roll trailer up to the rear of the towing vehicle.